AvizNetworks/ones-ovd/mkdocs/docs/day2Operations/Day2OperationSonic.md

-# Day 2 Operations - SONiC
+# Overview Day 2 Operations
 Day 2 Operations in Data center fabric involves monitoring the Network Fabric for health, anomalies and alerting .
 It also includes the maintenance of network devices due to failures or upgrades.

+## Day 2 Operations - SONiC through ONES
 Following  are some of the most critical operations done by Network Administrators  as  a part of  Day 2 Operations-

 - Monitor Health for Data centers
 - Alerting and Notification on Anomalies